 Types of banana peppers

 First, you should determine what type of banana peppers you have grown.
 Some are spicy, while others are sweet without any heat.
-This matters because your goals may differ based on heat level.
+Your goals may differ based on heat level.

-- Hot banana peppers.
-Spicy banana peppers will get spicier as they age on the plant.
+• Hot banana peppers.
+Spicy banana peppers will get spicier right up until they ripen.
 For this reason, you may want to wait for the peppers to fully mature to a red color before picking.
-The only drawback is that the peppers may become less firm as they ripen.
+The drawback is that the peppers may become less firm as they ripen.

-- Sweet banana peppers.
-Sweet banana peppers are more typically used for pickling or eating fresh.
+• Sweet banana peppers.
+Sweet banana peppers are typically used for pickling or eating fresh.
 They are usually picked when they are immature and have a light-yellow color.
 You can still allow them to ripen to red, but they will lose some of their crispness and become slightly sweeter.

 When to pick banana peppers